VSI Media Robot Utility Installation and User Guide

 Note

-MRU_CASE_SENSITIVE also affects the behavior of the graphic user interface find feature.
+MRU_CASE_SENSITIVE also affects the behavior of the graphic user interface Find feature.

-3.9.5.
+3.7.6.
 Exit Status

-Starting with this version, MRU returns status messages to programs written against the application programming interface.
+MRU returns status messages to programs written against the application programming interface.

 If you want to continue using scripts and programs written against previous versions of MRU, set the MRU_OLD_STATUS logical name to 1 like so: